What God Did Not Say

 The Nicene Creed Caused a Lot of Violence

-The Nicene Creed they voted on enshrined Trinitarian dogma as the official dogma of Christianity.
+The Nicene Creed they voted on enshrined belief in the Trinity as the official dogma of Christianity.
 It also unleashed so much violence between believers that even pagans were scandalized by how much the Christians hated each other.
 To this day most Christians still solemnly recite the Nicene Creed every Sunday…. even if no one really understands exactly what it means.
 With these things in mind we could see that the only way out of this mess was to host the Theology All Stars Reunion!
 So that is what we have done.

 Anyone Who Disagrees With Us Must be a Heretic